keyz/codestamp/README.md

  *
  * NOTE: When `initialStampRemover` is invoked, it's guaranteed that
  * the value of `content` includes `stamp`.
  *
+ * NOTE: In some scenarios, you might also find it easier to
+ * completely regenerate the file.
+Instead of writing to and reading
+ * from the same target file, introduce an intermediate representation
+ * as your source of truth, and only write to the final target file.
+ *
  * ```typescript
  * content.indexOf(stamp) !== -1 // guaranteed